 Another new opportunity opened by the study of the response of solid plasmas to extreme beams is to take advantage of both amorphous and nanostructured solids.
-An interesting geometry is to start by a nanostructured target, that can be understood as a pre-modulator for the beam, and then go into an amorphous solid that can work as an amplifier where the instability will take place and will leave a strong imprint on the beam and on the level of gamma-ray emission.
+An interesting geometry is to start with a nanostructured target, that can be understood as a pre-modulator for the beam, and then go into an amorphous solid that can work as an amplifier where instabilities will take place and leave a strong imprint on the beam and on the level of gamma-ray emission.
 Such scenario is of interest first because the nanotarget induces a nanomodulation that acts as a seed for the instability in the amorphous solid, but also because the experimental observation of the instability after the nanotarget can reveal very effectively that a process of nanomodulation indeed took place in the nanotarget.
 This strategy thus allows us to be extremely sensitive to the beam evolution in the nanotarget.
 The principle is illustrated in Fig.~\ref{fig-e336_seed4e305} by a \textsc{calder} 2D PIC simulation.
-In conditions for which no instability is observed when only the uniform plasma is present (see right column of Fig.~\ref{fig-e336_seed4e305}), the addition of a 1-mm-long nanostructured target induces a purely transverse modulation in the beam density with peaks appearing only at $k_\|=0$ in its Fourier transform and corresponding to the harmonics of the spatial frequency of the nanostructure (see second column corresponding to $s=\SI{1}{mm}$ in Fig.~\ref{fig-e336_seed4e305}) and appearing only at $k_\|=0$.
+In conditions for which no instability is observed in a purely uniform plasma (see right column of Fig.~\ref{fig-e336_seed4e305}), the addition of a 1-\si{\milli\meter}-long nanostructured target induces a transverse modulation corresponding to the harmonics of the spatial frequency of the nanostructure (see second column corresponding to $s=\SI{1}{\milli\meter}$ in Fig.~\ref{fig-e336_seed4e305}) and appearing only at $k_\|=0$.